Goubermouche/Color-Picker/SRS.md

 |      |         |

 ### 1.4 References
+Microsfot PowerToys *Microsoft* https://docs.microsoft.com/en-us/windows/powertoys/color-picker December 3, 2019

 ### 1.5 Document Overview
 The next chapter, the Product overview section, of this document gives an overview of the functionality of the product.
 It describes the informal requirements and is used to establish a context for the technical requirements specification in the next chapter.
 The third chapter, Requirement specification section, of this document is written primarily for developers and describes in technical terms the details of the functionality of this product.
 Both of these sections of the document descibe the same software product in its entirety, but are intended for different audienced and thus use different languages and terms.

 ## 2. Product Overview
+The Color Format Translator has two main modes: a global, window-wide color picker mode, where the user can use a specified keybinding to enter this mode and sample the color of the currently hovered pixel, the format of this color will be automatically translated into the user's preferred color format (HEX, VEC4, RGB etc.).
+Upon leaving this mode the latest color value will be copied to the clipboard.
+The second mode will provide an interface that allows the user to convert (translate) various colors into other formats.

 ### 2.1 Product Perspective
+The Product is intended to replace an already existing system - the Power Toys color picker.

 ### 2.2 Product Functions